Web-Audio/web-audio.github.io/README.md

 #### Code of Conduct

-VOIS.AI is committed to providing a friendly, safe and welcoming environment for all, regardless of gender, sexual orientation, disability, ethnicity, religion, or similar personal characteristic, as outlined in the [Citizen Code of Conduct](http://citizencodeofconduct.org/).
+VOIS.AI is committed to providing a friendly, safe and welcoming environment for all, regardless of gender, sexual orientation, disability, ethnicity, religion, or similar personal characteristic, as outlined in our [Code of Conduct](https://github.com/Web-Audio/web-audio.github.io/blob/master/CODE_OF_CONDUCT.md), which is based on the [Citizen Code of Conduct](http://citizencodeofconduct.org/).

 ## 🗒️ License 🗒️